 - Remove all accessories and power the camera using the power adaptor. - Perform a Hard Restore.
-For more information, go to "Perform a Hard Restore" on the next page. - Remove all accessories and power the camera using the power adaptor.
+For more information, go to "Perform a Hard Restore" below. - Remove all accessories and power the camera using the power adaptor. - If the camera does not turn on when a battery is attached, but does turn on when DC power is attached, toggle the Auto Boot on Power switch to Off (identified by a black star).